itisteddy/fan-club-z/CONVERSATION_LOG.md

 - Default to working within Fan Club Z v2.0 directory
 - Check this log for recent context and decisions
 - Update this document with any significant changes or decisions
-- React Error #185 has been completely resolved with architectural improvements
+- React Error #185 has been completely resolved
+- CORS fix applied - test and verify API connectivity
-- Continue with production deployment preparation or new feature development
+- Ready for production deployment once CORS is confirmed working